shashankkatte/golang-playground/README.md

 - DevOPs: GO is huge in DevOPs space, Doker is built on GO

 Up and coming

 - GUI / THick-Client:
 - Machine Learning: The high-performance nature and trivial concurrency built with GO is luring more and more to look at it vs Python and R

 GO is still fairly a new language and its use cases are growing as the community grows.

-## Tutorial
+## Sample Applications

-A bunch of exercises, demo codelets and simple apps to take you from basics to expert
+A bunch of exercises, demo codelets and simple apps are included to take you from basics to expert

 ## Hello World